 Eventually, is body was transported across the Rhone to the town of Carpentras, where Clement had established his court.
 In August of the same year, according to Bernard Guidonis (Baluze, I, column 60), his body was removed to Gascony, where he was buried, according to his own wishes, in the Church of S. Maria de Usesta in Bazas.

 Eubel Hierarchia Catholica I second edition, p.
 15 note 3.
-Cardinal Napoleone Orsini had complained to the Philip IV of the large number of Gascons, including six of his nephews whom Clement V had created cardinals—without consultation of the existing Cardinals.
-There were twenty-four living cardinals.
+Cardinal Napoleone Orsini had complained to the Philip IV of the large number of Gascons, including six of his nephews whom Clement V had created cardinals—without consultation of the existing Cardinals, and in passing remarked that there were twenty-four living cardinals.
 King Edward II of England wrote individual letters to each of them on September 16, 1315 (Rymer, Foedera, III 534).

 According to Prior Amalric (Baluzius, I, 111-112), twenty-three cardinals opened the Conclave in the Episcopal Palace at Carpentras after the obsequies for Pope Clement had been completed.
 According to the regulations of Gregory X, this would have been on May 1, 1314 (Souchon, 36).
 The cardinals conducted their business pacifice et quiete, though without a successful election, until the Feast of S. Mary Magdalen on Monday, July 22, 1314.
 It is known that the Italian party had their own candidate from the beginning of the Conclave, Guillaume de Mandagot, Bishop of Palestrina.
 This is stated by Cardinal Napoleone Orsini himself, in a letter which he wrote to King Philip IV of France in 1314 (between April 20, when Clement V died, and November 29, when Philip died) (Baluzius, II, 289-293):

-But Guillaume de Mandagot's nomination was resisted by the Gascons, to everyone's stupefaction, and no explanation for the rejection was forthcoming.
+But the nomination of Guillaume de Mandagot, Bishop of Palestrina, a Frenchman and a subject of the King, was resisted by the Gascons, to everyone's stupefaction, and no explanation for the rejection was forthcoming.

 Then, on July 22, something happened.
 Because of very serious discord which arose among the attendands of the cardinals, which nobody in the world was able to pacify (according to Amalric), the Cardinals left the Conclave.
 They agreed, however, that once they had their retinues under control, they would return to the Conclave.
 They were unable, however, to achieve that end.
 Worse, the violence increased and the discord enveloped the Cardinals themselves.